namphone21-rain/ThaiFoodTalker/README.md

 # ThaiFoodTalker
  is an android app that teach Thai language that relate to conversations in a restaurant in Thailand.
  Users will be able to order food in restaurants in Thailand.
+Minimum API of this app is API 17.
+The target API is API 23.
+ The test device has android 6.0 and API 23.

 5/26/2016
 Future add on.
 The goal of this app is to solve the problems of how to order and what to eat?